An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: Introduction

 Loh (2014) provides an extensive overview of decades of research on classification and regression tree algorithms.
-Tree models are useful because they are simple, yet flexible, fast to compute, widely applicable and interpretable.
-A main drawback, though, most available methods use splits along single variables, which means that separations best made using a combination of variables are awkward for trees to fit.
-While there have been many suggestions it is a much harder problem to optimize on linear combinations, and thus there is less available successful software for oblique splits.
+Tree models are useful because they are simple, yet flexible, fast to compute, widely applicable, and interpretable.
+A main drawback, though, is that most available methods use splits along single variables, making separations on a combination of variables harder to capture.
+The reason is that it is a much harder problem to optimize the search for linear combinations, and thus, there is a lack of useful software that provides oblique splits.

-One available method and software is the Projection Pursuit Tree (PPtree) algorithm (Y. D. Lee et al. 2013).
-It optimizes a projection pursuit index, for example the LDA (E.-K. Lee et al. 2005) or PDA (E.-K. Lee and Cook 2010) index among others, based on class information to identify one-dimensional projections that best separate the groups at each node.
-The PPtree tree structure is simpler than classic methods like \texttt{rpart} (Therneau and Atkinson 2025), as it restricts the depth to \(G-1\) (\(G\) is the number of classes).
+One available method and software is the projection pursuit tree (PPtree) (Lee et al. 2013).
+It optimizes a projection pursuit (PP) index, for example, the LDA (Lee et al. 2005) or PDA (Lee and Cook 2010) index among others, based on class information to identify one-dimensional projections that best separate the groups at each node.
+The PPtree tree structure is simpler than classic methods like \texttt{rpart} (Therneau and Atkinson 2025), as it restricts the tree depth to \(G-1\) (\(G\) is the number of classes).
 At each node, PPtree separates the data into two groups by first deciding which classes to group together; the data are split into left and right branches based on two group means.
-This produces a compact and interpretable tree implemented in \texttt{PPtreeViz} R package (E.-K. Lee 2018).
+This produces a compact and interpretable tree implemented in the \texttt{PPtreeViz} R package (Lee 2018).

 One of the main advantages of PPtree is its ability to leverage the correlation between predictor variables to improve class separation.
-It has been shown to outperform even random forests (RF) in some scenarios.
-Projection pursuit addresses a known limitation of the original RF algorithm, in which oblique projections were allowed.
-While it sounds appealing, the algorithm is practically infeasible because it is based on randomly generated splits.
-Thus it is slow, and inefficient, for finding useful separating oblique splits.
+In some scenarios, it has been shown to outperform other classifiers, including random forests (RF) (Breiman 2001).
+PP addresses a known limitation of the original RF algorithm.
+It included oblique projections, but because it is based on randomly generated splits was practically infeasible.
+It is an inefficient algorithm for finding useful oblique splits.